fotinidrouma/Pathway-Analysis/README.md

 1. MinePath discretization method corrections
 2. One sub-path and one sample at a time for each method's functions
 3. Get final results in DataFrame form for a specific sample and each sub-path
-4. For genes significance the z-score is employed
+4. For genes' significance the z-score is employed

 Completed:
 1. MinePath